oracle/opengrok/README.md

 ## 5. Contact us

-Feel free to participate in discussion on the mailing lists:

-  `opengrok-users@yahoogroups.com` (user topics)

-  `opengrok-dev@yahoogroups.com` (developers' discussion)

-To subscribe, send email to `<mailing_list_name>-subscribe@yahoogroups.com`

-There are also Slack channels on https://opengrok.slack.com/
+There are Slack channels on https://opengrok.slack.com/

 ## 6. Run as container